How to become a DevOps engineer

 • isolation.

 DevOps is characterized by continuity, which is why many experts represent it in the form of an endless loop.
-With it, they can demonstrate the individual phases of the DevOps lifecycle, which influence each other.
-In this case as well, the phases and their number vary depending on the source you’re reading.
+This allows them to demonstrate the different phases of the DevOps lifecycle, which influence each other.
+Again, the phases and their number vary depending on the source you’re reading.

-DevOps team of three young people looking into a laptop
+DevOps team of three young people in front of a laptop computer

-The DevOps cycle is continuous, and experts suggest it is an endless loop
+The DevOps cycle is continuous, and experts refer to it as an endless loop

 The DevOps cycle typically consists of: